joer14/ThesisPaper/source/01_title_page.md

         \vspace*{2.5cm}

         \huge
-        Statistical Drug Dosing: A User Study on Heparin Dosing
+        A User Study on Data-Driven Dosage of Heparin

         \vspace{1.5cm}